Creating, converting, uploading and sharing virtual machine images

-- After the installation is finished, shut down VM and use additional tools to prepare the image for cloud use
+- After the installation is finished, shut down the VM and use additional tools to prepare the image for cloud use.

-The generic workflow when using base image tools is as follows:
+The generic workflow when using base image tools:

 Caveats to keep in mind when creating images from scratch

-These caveats usually only need to be considered when using installation based methods of image creation.
+These caveats usually only need to be considered when using installation-based methods of image creation.
 The tools that use base images are usually specifically designed to create images for clouds, so they take care of these caveats for you.
-If you decide to use an installation based method of image creation, you should look into the excellent virt-sysprep tool that will take care of most modifications necessary for cloud use with a single command line command.
+If you decide to use an installation-based method of image creation, you should look into the excellent virt-sysprep tool that takes care of most modifications necessary for cloud use with a single command line command.
 This chapter lists some of the caveats that need to be handled before an image is ready for clouds.